Stuart Whitman: 1958–1961: Success on and off the screen

-1962 to 1969: Hollywood leading man
+1962–1969: Hollywood leading man

 On June 15, 1962, Millard Kaufman's Convicts 4 premiered, in which Whitman appeared.
 On October 11, Whitman appeared in the all-star World War II epic The Longest Day.
 It was directed by several major directors, and opened in Los Angeles on that day.
 Whitman was cast in the role after being asked to deliver a box of cigars to producer Darryl F. Zanuck at the time of shooting.
 Zanuck asked him to be part of it and Whitman agreed.
 Zanuck directed Whitman's segments.
 Also that year, Whitman announced that he might do Mandrake Root, The Victors (1963), or a film with either Marilyn Monroe or Lewis Milestone.

 However, in 1963, instead of choosing any of these roles, Whitman played an American pilot in the French film The Day and the Hour, directed by René Clément, shot in Paris and set during World War II.
 As described by Whitman, he got the part through Alain Delon, who he bumped into in an elevator at the Beverly Hills Hotel.
 Delon invited him to meet the director, and eventually worked out a way to loan him out from his studio contract.
 During the production of the film, Whitman disagreed with Clément on the direction of a torture scene and swore to Clément that he himself could handle it.
 After coincidentally sitting on a plane next to Sidney Buchman, who co-wrote The Mark, they re-wrote the scene together.
 Whitman directed the scene but did not direct again.
 He described Clément as one of the finest French directors.
 He enjoyed the experience, saying, "I busted through at last and can now get an honest emotion, project it and make it real.
 You become egocentric when you involve yourself to such an extent in your role; your next problem is in learning how to turn it off and come home and live with society.
 It took a lot of time and energy to break through, so I could honestly feel and I'm reluctant to turn it off.
 Now I know why so many actors go to psychiatrists."

 Also that year, Whitman acted in the second episode of the first season of Bob Hope Presents the Chrysler Theatre, called "Killing at Sundial".
 In it, Whitman plays a Native American who became wealthy throughout life and is now seeking to avenge the death of his father, who was lynched years prior.
 Also at that time, Whitman was announced as the lead in Cardinal (1963), and he lobbied to play Jimmy Hoffa in an adaptation of The Enemy Within by Robert F. Kennedy; however, the first role was lost to Tom Tryon and the second film was never made.
 He then adjusted his contract with Fox to stipulate one film a year for five years.
 After several months off, Whitman announced plans to produce his own film, My Brother's Keeper, based on a novel about the Collyer brothers.
 However, he moved on to do other projects.